 Description

 The walling is machine-made red brick laid to Flemish bond with ashlar sandstone dressings, including flush horizontal banding across the first and second floors.
-Window openings are largely square-headed; frames and glass have been largely removed, with some openings boarded with plywood sheets.
-A pair of largely modern shopfronts occupies the ground floor.
+Window openings are largely square-headed, with frames and glass generally removed and some boarded with plywood sheets.

-The west elevation is abutted by the adjoining building No. 99-101.
+The west elevation is abutted by the adjoining building No.99–101, and the east elevation by another adjoining building.
 The north elevation and those of the rear returns appear to be blank, with limited visibility due to surrounding buildings and no access to the rear yard.
-The east elevation is abutted by the adjoining building.
+Much fine carved sandstone detailing remains despite substantial loss of historic material, including vestiges of one of the original shopfronts.

-The building is street-fronted, with its principal elevation facing south onto North Street, forming part of a wider group of similarly dated commercial buildings.
+The building is street-fronted with its principal elevation facing south onto North Street, forming part of a wider group of similarly dated commercial buildings.
 The rear yard appears to be overgrown and bounded by a rendered and painted wall, with a public car park to the north.
+The building is currently recorded as derelict.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.